Sieciechu/lendinvest/README.md

 * Though I have no other dependencies `$ go mod vendor; go build -mod vendor` allows to keep dependencies in vendor folder with needed versions
 * I come from PHP environment.
 Golang basic syntax is easy and there was no trouble to model domain for **this topic** in golang.
 * Testing most of functions was quite handy.
 Lack of object mocking in golang testing package dissallowed me to test some functionalities at the top level.
 I would have to search for some testing framework (if go supports somehow mocking objects by reflection) or would have to introduce some more interfaces so I could implement mock/dummy methods.
 * As go's testing package allows to test non-exported/support functions/methods I got excited and tested them too, and forgot about discipline to focus more on kind of public ones/main functionalities.
-Which this time lead to: though I have same amount of things tested, but badly structured - some test cases of single functionality are covered in "sub-methods"/"support-methods".
+Which this time lead to: though I have same amount of things tested, but some of them are not so well structured - few test cases of single functionality are covered in "sub-methods"/"support-methods".
 * I wanted to create other array having pointers to the original array values.
 So I wrote something like:
 ```go
 // ...